 Soon, many of the students were enjoying Maria’s nutrient-rich milk.
 But milk wasn’t the only gift that Maria gave them.

 Over the past eight years, Maria has given birth to eight calves.
-Since each dairy cow can produce more than six gallons of milk per day, Maria, along with her offspring, provide the milk for all 900 students, as well as the staff!
+Since each dairy cow can produce more than six gallons of milk per day, Maria, and her offspring provide milk for all 900 students, as well as the staff!

-This milk is often used to make a hearty porridge which is served for breakfast and that helps keep the children full so they can concentrate throughout the school day.
+This milk is often used to make a hearty porridge that is served for breakfast and helps keep the children full so they can concentrate throughout the school day.

-Several of Maria’s calves were also sold so the school could have more income to provide other essentials for its students.
+Several of Maria’s calves were also sold so the school could have more income for provide other essentials.

 The children are so grateful to Maria and all she has done for the school that they often refer to her as “Maria, the Miracle Cow.”